 Long ago the French came to the bayous of Louisiana and brought with them a vast wealth of recipes.
-Over generations of influence, the tastes and flavors of most of those recipes have evolved.
-These classic Cajun dishes and the artisan skills that go into Louisiana’s culinary cultural uniqueness are fascinating to me.
+Over generations of influence, the tastes and flavors of most of those Cajun recipes have evolved.
+These classic Cajun recipes and the artisan skills that go into Louisiana’s culinary cultural uniqueness are fascinating to me.
 The linkage to French gastronomy is apparent in so many ways, and my boundless curiosity drives me to find those connections.
-In my latest discovery–ponce–I am intrigued by how the dish we eat today has stayed true to French Acadian tradition.
+In my latest discovery–smoked ponce–I am intrigued by how the Cajun recipe we eat today has stayed true to French Acadian tradition.

-This dish transports me to a time and place when French cooks took food seriously and approached cooking skillfully.
+This smoked ponce dish transports me to a time and place when French cooks took food seriously and approached cooking skillfully.
 Long before the heyday of Julia Child hawking the mastery of French cuisine in America, before Bocuse and the culinary renaissance of nouvelle cuisine, before Escoffier and the five mother sauces, even before Brillat-Savarin, French Acadian cooks in South Louisiana kitchens prepared ponce.
-And even now, almost 300 years later, it is a classic that provokes delicious curiosity.
+And even now, almost 300 years later, Smoked Ponce is a Cajun recipe classic that provokes delicious curiosity.

 Many who live in my city of Lafayette have never eaten ponce, and I would guess that some have never even heard of it.
-It is a dish that is rarely seen on a restaurant menu except in the rural towns far away from the metropolitan areas.
+Smoked ponce is a Cajun recipe that is rarely seen on a restaurant menu except in the rural towns far away from the metropolitan areas.
 Quite frankly, I’ve never seen it sold in mainstream supermarkets either.
 But, take a short drive north of Lafayette and you will discover the legions of Cajun and Creole gourmands that swear allegiance to this French connection of a dish.

 Ponce is essentially a stuffed pig’s stomach.
-There are different versions, but most rural butchers create a spicy pork and herb sausage stuffing and truss it up inside the stomach cavity of a pig.
+There are different Cajun recipe versions, but most rural butchers create a spicy pork and herb sausage stuffing and truss it up inside the stomach cavity of a pig.
 The dish is called chaudin in some parts of Acadiana, and the two names are interchangeable.
-Whatever you call it, it is an artisan dish that in the expert hands of a skilled Cajun butcher is delectable.
+Whatever you call it, Smoked Ponce is an artisan Cajun recipe that in the expert hands of a skilled Cajun butcher is delectable.

 Stuffing an animal’s stomach is done in most every culture.
 In Scotland, you’d be dining on haggis (sheep’s stomach), in Latin America hog maw and in Germany saumagen, but it is the French that always seem to up the ante.

 Recently I met Keith and Cathy Venable, the hard-working and highly skilled owners of Keeper’s Specialty Meats located on the Church Point Highway just outside of that sleepy little town.
-Keith introduced me to his farm-to-table take on ponce where he takes a well-cleaned stomach and stuffs it with a combination of ground pork, diced vegetables, herbs, spices, and sweet potatoes, then expertly ties it up and smokes it over hickory wood.
+Keith introduced me to his farm-to-table Cajun recipe for smoked ponce where he takes a well-cleaned stomach and stuffs it with a combination of ground pork, diced vegetables, herbs, spices, and sweet potatoes, then expertly ties it up and smokes it over hickory wood.
 He sells a ton of them to the local population that clearly knows how delicious this dish can be.

 - 1 pig’s stomach, cleaned and prepped